|Home / Your Preserves|

 Learning the Landscape

-The White Oak Trail, Stevens Creek Nature Trail, and Skid Road Trail are OPEN to all use.
+The White Oak Trail, Stevens Creek Nature Trail, and Skid Road Trail are CLOSED to bicycle & equestrian use.

 IMPORTANT: Please be aware that seasonal trail closures may change from day to day without notice, based on changing weather conditions.
 Also note that during winter storm season high waters can make creek crossings hazardous, so plan your outing accordingly.